MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor.md

 - **Circular code anchor**.
 When you use a circular code anchor, you align your guide by gazing at a printed circular code anchor that's attached to a physical object in the real world.

 - **Holographic anchor**.
 When you use a holographic anchor, you align your guide to a digital 3D hologram that's overlaid on a physical object in the real world.

+   > [!NOTE]
+   > An object anchor is preferred over a holographic anchor if the target object is suitable for object detection.
+[Learn more about object anchors and best practices for choosing target objects](pc-app-anchor-azure-object.md).

 You might have to use a holographic anchor if:

    - It isn't feasible to attach a QR code anchor or circular code anchor because the guide is authored in a different location than where the parts are.

    - It isn't feasible to attach a QR code anchor or circular code anchor because of moving parts.

    - You can't guarantee that the placement of the QR code anchor or circular code anchor will be the same every time.

    - A part is too small to attach a QR code anchor or circular code anchor.

 [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] includes an **Anchor** wizard that makes it easy to select and set up the most appropriate anchor type for your situation.